GrinonBarrett/Taksidos/Core Rules/Creatures/Quillier.md

 **Creature Type**: Quilliers are Fiends.

-**Size**: Quulliers are between 3-4 feet in length.
+**Size**: Quilliers are between 3-4 feet in length.
 They can weigh between 30 and 35 pounds.
 They are medium creatures.

 **Hitpoints**: A quillier has 1 hitpoint.